Dorothy Dermody

 Dorothy "Tommy" Dermody (26 April 1909 – 10 April 2012) was an Irish fencer from County Tipperary.
 She competed in the women's individual foil event at the 1948 Summer Olympics.
 When she died she was, at age 102, Ireland's oldest living Olympian and the oldest living Olympic fencer in the world.

 Family life

 Dorothy Dermody was born on 26 April 1909, the daughter of William Dermody and Julia Rose Elizabeth Edith Mary (Evens) Dermody.

-She was the sister of George William Victor Dermody (born 22 January 1901 in Tipperary) and Ronald Desmond Dermody (born 18 May 1905 in Kilmullen, County Laois).
+She was the sister of George William Victor Dermody (born 22 January 1901 in County Tipperary) and Ronald Desmond Dermody (born 18 May 1905 in Kilmullen, County Laois).
 Her father, William, was born in about 1865 in Ireland and was a ship's captain.
-He married Julia on 5 January 1900 in Tipperary.
+He married Julia on 5 January 1900 in County Tipperary.
 Julia was born in about 1877 in England to timber merchant George Evans and his wife Emma.
 She was known by her middle name Edith.
 The family were Protestant.
-They moved to Tipperary in Ireland circa 1889 and settled in Garraunorish.They lived in Ballyhasty, though was William was frequently away on voyages, with Julia occasionally joining him.
+They moved to County Tipperary circa 1889 and settled in Garraunorish.
+They lived in Ballyhasty, though William was frequently away on voyages, with Julia occasionally joining him.
 In 1901, she was staying at her parents' home with her son George.